November 24th, 2011

 4 green cardamom pods, powdered

-In a wok or kadhai, place the grated pumpkin and over low heat cook until the water evaporates and the pumpkin is dry.
+In a wok or kadhai, place the grated pumpkin and over low heat cook until the water evaporates and the pumpkin is dry, this should take about 5 minutes.
 Make sure that the pumpkin is stirred constantly, if not there is the danger of it getting burnt.

-Once the pumpkin is dry, add the sugar, increase the heat a little and cook until the sugar melts.
+Once the pumpkin is dry, add the sugar, the saffron mixture, increase the heat a little and cook until the sugar melts.
 Decrease the heat a little and cook until the mixture is a deep golden colour and dry.

-Add the remaining ghee to the pumpkin and cook until the mixture starts to leave the sides of the pan.
+Stir in the ghee, along with the dry fruits to the pumpkin and cook until the mixture starts to leave the sides of the pan.

 Turn off the heat.